Lotti/obj-annotations-converter/README.md

 - from voc to watson
 - from watson to cloud annotation
 - from cloud annotation to watson
+- from watson to mvi
+- from voc to mvi

 #### TO DO:
 - implement voc to cloud annotations conversion
 - implement cloud annotations to voc conversion
+- implement mvi to watson conversion
+- implement mvi to voc conversion

 ---